jll63/yomm2/README.md

 ## Performance

 Open methods are almost as fast as ordinary virtual member functions once you turn on optimization (-O2).
-With both `clang` and `gcc`, calling a method with one virtual argument takes 15-30% more time than calling the equivalent virtual member function.
+With both clang and gcc, dispatching a call to a method with one virtual argument takes 15-30% more time than calling the equivalent virtual member function (unless the call goes through a virtual base, which requires a dynamic cast).
+It does not involve branching or looping, only a few memory reads (which the CPU can be parallelize), a multiplication, a bit shift, a final memory read, then an indirect call.
 If the body of the method does any amount of work, the difference is unnoticeable.
-If the direct [intrusive mode](reference/intrusive_modes.md) is used, the overhead drops to 2%.
+See the implementation notes for benchmarks and assembly listings.

 ## Building and Installing

 Make sure that you have the following dependencies:

-* a C++17 capable optimising compiler
+* a C++17 capable compiler

-* `cmake` version 3.20 or above
+* cmake version 3.20 or above

 Clone the repository: